bugstile/BudgetPlanner/README.md

-Here’s a polished and more structured README file for your project:

----

 # **ReactDashboard**

 A dynamic and interactive React dashboard project designed to enhance UX/UI skills, leveraging modern UI frameworks like **Tailwind CSS**.
 The project integrates **React Router** for navigation and **Redux Toolkit** for state management, allowing users to track their finances, set savings goals, and organize expenses by category.